Something’s afoot. In Walleye, Quiltingsnatsch County. And Alice Munro’s damn well going to tell us about it.

 Months later, young Harry Taintness dropped by, with instructions from his mother to fetch some bread and butter pickles from Missus Vinesucker’s pickle crock and no dawdlin’!
 That’s when he found her.
 On a hot summer evening, with the jelly drip drip dripping from the jelly bag.

-After a good draught of laudanum, she’d covered her head in freshly-whipped meringue, then stuck it in the gas oven, 350 degrees for five minutes.
+After a good draught of laudanum, she’d covered her head in freshly-whipped meringue, then stuck it in the gas oven, 350 degrees for five minutes until the tips are lightly browned, the recipe had said.
 When young Doctor Pringle arrived, hot on the heels of the First Responders, he just shook his head.

-“Baked Alaska!” he hissed, his voice rising three octaves as he pulled his suspender belt to maximum tautness.
+“Baked Alaska!” the doctor hissed, his voice rising three octaves as he pulled his suspender belt to maximum tautness.
 “I hope youse are all satisfied!”

 But life soon went back to its usual small-town rhythm.
 Everyone at their usual business.
 Pork chops.
 Apples.
 Suspender belts.
-The oppression hanging like dark clouds in a blue summer sky.
+The oppression of what it is to be a woman hanging like dark clouds in a blue summer sky.

-Though the paint has flaked and faded, with an almost erotic transgression.
-Population—and here we see the number 26,000 crossed out with angry strokes of red crayon, in which is written the number 25,999)—
+Population—and here we see the number 26,000 crossed out with angry, now faded strokes of red crayon, in which is written the number 25,999.

 2. Quick Editorial Intervention

-OK, at this point you have two choices: Stay confused and plow through the rest of this hogwash, hoping for the bit at the end that ties everything together in a brilliant tour-de-force of New Yorker-style short story sense-making; or just leave your copy of The New Yorker open at the page on your coffee table, invite a few friends round, and make yourself a nice vodka and tonic.
+Hi, sorry to interrupt!
+My bad!
+LOL!
+OK, at this point you have two options: Stay confused and plow through the rest of this hogwash, hoping for the bit at the end that ties everything together in a brilliant tour-de-force of New Yorker-style short story sense-making; or just leave your copy of The New Yorker open at the page on your coffee table, invite a few friends round, and make yourself a nice vodka and tonic.

-If you were my mother, Serena, one of the many plain-named, plain-spoken, gritty old babes who’d lived in plain old Walleye all of their plain old lives, life followed a pattern.
-Marriage was simple.
+If you were my mother, Serena, one of the many plain-named, plain-spoken, gritty old babes who’d lived in plain old Walleye all of their lives, plain old life followed a pattern as simple as the pattern of little-bitty primroses on a print dress:

-You got up, cooked an armful of pork chops and served them with fried apple slices and a big hunk of cheese with fresh cream and brown sugar poured all over it, and maybe some raisins from the raisin jar, and a big, plain-spoken pot of coffee, the kind of blue pot specked with white that you’d use at a campfire.
+You got up every morning, did your make-up, cooked an armful of pork chops and served them with fried apple slices and a big hunk of cheese with fresh cream and brown sugar poured all over it, and maybe some raisins from the raisin jar, and a big, plain-spoken pot of coffee, the kind of blue pot specked with white that you’d use at a campfire.

 If the bears didn’t get you first.